“Labor Omnia Vincit” McKay Law

 Preserve the Motorcycle

-The damaged motorcycle requires preservation.
+The motorcycle itself is critical evidence.
 Don’t let it be repaired.

 Get Witness Information